goodekat/LIME-diagnostics-paper/README.md

 ## To Do

-  - Rewrite Sections 4 and 5 as needed
+  - Final clean up and proof read of sections 4 and 5
-  - Prepare for submission
+  - Prepare for submission (make sure to update date on cover letter)
   - Upload the files for submission and submit

 # LIME Diagnostics Manuscript